 Don’t fall into the trap of thinking that you already know your family members well.
 Kids (and adults too) will always surprise each other with something new they can learn!
 Start a round of 2-Minute Interview or a game like The Hat Game can introduce each person to new ways to get to know and bond with other family members.
 Everyone may even discover some fascinating facts about each other’s lives, their favorite foods, activities, music, movies, or tv shows, or events that have happened.
 Showing a genuine interest in those facts will make everyone feel a little more appreciated and promote closer family connections.

-While family mealtimes together offer a time of respite from the hustle and bustle of everyday life.
-Some of these suggestions may fall flat as that souffle you have been trying to master.
+While family mealtimes together can offer a time of respite from the hustle and bustle of everyday life – Some of these suggestions may fall flat as that souffle you have been trying to master.
 Others may get you only a minute or two of additional conversation.
-Still, others may not work at all the first few times you try them.
-Experts tell us that persistence pays off when it comes to kids, so don’t let your first attempts, a little pushback, or even negative comments keep you from trying again.
+And still, others may not work the first few times you try them.
+However, experts tell us that persistence pays off when it comes to kids, so don’t let your first attempts, a little pushback, or even negative comments keep you from trying again.

 For more ideas for solving your dinnertime challenges, check out Eat, Laugh, Talk: The Family Dinner Playbook from the nonprofit The Family Dinner Project.

 Whether you’re looking for a last-minute springtime appetizer or a starter dish to get things rolling on this year’s Mother’s Day Brunch, these deliciously tasty Asparagus, Prosciutto & Gruyere Puff Pastries couldn’t be any easier.
-You’ll want to make plenty for serving these little packets full of YUM that are so good your guests won’t be able to stop eating after just one!
+But, of course, you’ll want to make plenty for serving these little packets full of YUM that are so good your guests won’t be able to stop eating after just one!

 - Preheat the oven to 425°F. Line two sheet pans with parchment paper.
 Next, trim the ends from one bunch of asparagus spears, then toss the spears with ½ tablespoon Natural Grapeseed Oil and ½ teaspoon Dill Dip Blend.
 Set aside.

-- On a lightly floured surface, unroll each gluten-free puff pastry sheet (they come two to a box) to form two 12 x 12-inch squares.
-Cut each sheet into 6 rectangles, so you end up with a total of 12 rectangles.
+- On a lightly floured surface, unroll each gluten-free puff pastry sheet (they come in two to a box) to form two 12 x 12-inch squares.
+Now, cut each sheet into 6 rectangles, so you end up with a total of 12 rectangles.

-- Next, cut 6 slices of prosciutto in half, then place a piece in the middle of each pastry square.
+- Cut 6 slices of prosciutto in half, then place a piece in the middle of each pastry square.
 Arrange 3-4 asparagus spears on top, laying them diagonally from one corner to the opposite corner.
 Top with shredded gruyere cheese (divided between all twelve).

 - Bake for about 15 minutes until the puff pastry looks puffed up and lightly golden.

-Loaded with dark chocolate chips, these light and fluffy Banana Chai Chocolate Chip Muffins are fantastic for enjoying while leisurely sipping coffee and nibbling between other brunch favorites.
-The batter is ready in three easy steps.
+Loaded with dark chocolate chips, these light and fluffy Banana Chai Chocolate Chip Muffins is fantastic for enjoying while leisurely sipping coffee and nibbling between other brunch favorites.
+Maybe the best part is that the batter is ready in three easy steps.

-- In a separate bowl, whisk together 1 ½ cup flour, 1 ½ teaspoon baking soda, 1 ½ teaspoon Chai Tea Mix, and ½ teaspoon salt.
-Add the dry ingredients to wet ingredients stirring to combine.
+- In a separate bowl, whisk together 1 ½ cup flour, 1 ½ teaspoon baking soda, 1 ½ teaspoons Chai Tea Mix, and ½ teaspoon salt.
+Add the dry ingredients to the wet ingredients stirring to combine.